LiamW/silverstripe-atom/README.md

 Based on the original https://github.com/adrexia/silverstripe-atom

-Brought up to date with 3.1 snippets and added in a few that I use in the syntax I prefer.
+I created this for me to bring it up to speed with 3.1 and to use the syntax and snippets I use most often.

+To see what is available take a look through the snippets/snippets.cson file and feel free to edit and add any you prefer.